 A {\it unit-monogenised} cubic field is a pair $(K,\alpha)$ consisting of a cubic field $K/\Q$ with a \emph{unit monogeniser} $\alpha$ of its ring of integers --- i.e., an $\alpha \in \mc{O}_K^\times$ such that $\O_K = \Z[\alpha]$.
 A natural way to order such pairs $(K,\alpha)$ is by the \emph{balanced height} $\rmH_{\on{bal}}(K,\alpha)$, which is defined to be the maximum of the sizes of the coefficients of the minimal polynomial of $\alpha$.
-The balanced height gives a natural ordering since it is comparable to the discriminant $\Delta$; indeed, one checks that for $100\%$ of unit-monogenised cubic fields $K$ are ordered by balanced height, a density of $100\%$ of them satisfy $\rmH_{\on{bal}}(K,\alpha)^4/2 \leq \Delta(K) \leq 2\rmH_{\on{bal}}(K,\alpha)^4$.\footnote{This is similar to the height on monogenised cubic fields in \cite{BHSpreprint}, which was also chosen to mimic the discriminant.
+The balanced height gives a natural ordering since it is comparable to the discriminant $\Delta$; indeed, when unit-monogenised cubic fields $K$ are ordered by balanced height, a density of $100\%$ of them satisfy $\rmH_{\on{bal}}(K,\alpha)^4/2 \leq \Delta(K) \leq 2\rmH_{\on{bal}}(K,\alpha)^4$.\footnote{This is similar to the height on monogenised cubic fields in \cite{BHSpreprint}, which was also chosen to mimic the discriminant.
 In fact, it is easy to see that the constants $1/2$ and $2$ can be replaced with any constants less than $1$ and greater than $1$, respectively.}

 For unit-monogenised cubic fields ordered by balanced height, we prove the following theorem, which describes the average size of the $2$-torsion subgroups of their class groups: